wildfly/quickstart/bmt/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-4. This will deploy `target/jboss-as-bmt.war` to the running instance of the server.
+4. This will deploy `target/wildfly-bmt.war` to the running instance of the server.

 Access the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-bmt/>.
+The application will be running at the following URL: <http://localhost:8080/wildfly-bmt/>.

 You will be presented with a simple form for adding key/value pairs and a checkbox to indicate whether the updates should be executed using an unmanaged component.
 Effectively this will run the transaction and JPA updates in the servlet, not session beans.
 If the box is checked then the updates will be executed within a session bean method.